mathieuHa/GEHackatonApp/Advanced Manufacturing challenge/README.md

 Stelia has 4 levers to optimize its operations, with increasing activation cost:
 1. **Priorization** between references for each preparation step (design / manufacturing / Procurement / Industrialization / Production) i.e. which reference in the queue should be processed first.
 2. **Modification of planned capacity** for each preparation step
-3. Use an urgency fast-lane, also called red-wire (fil rouge).
+3. Use an **emergency fast-lane**, also called red-wire (fil rouge).
 This fast-lane has very limited capacity.
-4. Inform the client of a delivery date revision with penalties
+4. Inform the client of a **delivery date revision** with penalties

 **Dataset**